adamws/kicad-kbplacer/README.md

   ![schematic-example](resources/schematic-example.png)

+  > [!NOTE]
+  > Other matrix configurations are also supported.
+Track router will attempt
+  > to connect closest (to each other) pads of switch and diode as long as both
+  > have same `netname`, i.e. are connected on the schematic

 - Create new PCB and load netlist
 - Obtain json layout file from [keyboard-layout-editor](http://www.keyboard-layout-editor.com/) or convert [ergogen](https://github.com/ergogen/ergogen) points file to json